mcpython4-coding/core/README.md

 python __main__.py --add-mod-file <f for the mod>
 ```

-You can also disable single mods by filename:
+You can also disable single mods by file name:
 ```shell script
 python __main__.py --remove-mod-file <f of the mod>
 ```